magiclabs/example-nextjs/README.md

     res.writeHead(302, { Location: '/login' });
     res.end();
   } catch (error) {
-    // handle error
+    res.status(401).json({ message: 'User is not logged in' });
   }
 }
 ```

 ### Conclusion

-At this point, we have a working app with authentication and session management through JWTs.
+At this point, we have a working app with authentication and session management through JSON web tokens.
 The developer is able to control how long users stay logged in for, just by editing the cookie’s MAX_AGE in the `cookie.js` file and the `exp` in `/api/login.js`.